-2. Taking Control from Parliament
+2. Taking control from Parliament

 - 5. The Bill contains a suite of broad delegated powers to change UK domestic law that has an EU link (known as EU-derived legislation).
 The most notable, in terms of their breadth, can be found in clause 15.
 These powers would expire on 23 June 2026. - i.
 Clause 15(1): the power to revoke any secondary retained EU law (this term is described below) without a replacement provision. - ii.
 Clause 15(2): the power to revoke any secondary retained EU law and replace it with an 'appropriate' provision that 'achieve[s] the same or similar objectives' as the provisions being revoked. - iii.
 Clause 15(3): the power to revoke any secondary retained EU law and make 'alternative provision' for the revoked retained EU law.
 The replacement could pursue different objectives to the revoked law. - 6.
-The clause 15 powers may not increase the overall 'regulatory burden'.
-Accordingly, these powers may only be used for a deregulatory purpose.
-They are not capable of being used to enhance rights and protections enjoyed by individuals; they are only capable of being used to reduce or remove rights and protections. - 7.
+These powers may only be used for a deregulatory purpose; clause 15 powers may not enhance regulation.
+Clause 15 powers may not, therefore, be used to enhance rights and protections enjoyed by individuals; they are only capable of being used to reduce or remove rights and protections. - 7.
 There are at least two major problems with these powers.